ucsb-int5/f19/_hwk/project1.md

 You will need to submit your CSV / screenshots and create a table with your recorded values.

+## Accountability

+Feel free to work with someone from the class as your accountability buddy and to brainstorm ideas for this project.
+You don't have to track the same variables, you are just helping each other stay accountable to collect the values for this project.

 ## Visualization

 Plot the variables.